igorbrigadir/ishkurs-guide-dataset/guide.md

 Dark Trance and Death Trance are pretty interchangeable.
 The only real difference (and it's a minor one...oh, but isn't this entire guide?) is that Death Trance artists seemed to be ported over from Hardcore a lot, whereas Dark Trance artists are ported over from Goa.
 But not always.
 Speaking of Goa, this music sounds a lot like it and can be mixed with it really well, and it scares the hippies away too, so it gets the big*thumbs up* by me.

-## Goa: Hippie Trance
+## Goa: Goa Trance
-*aka:  Goa Trance* in the Psy group, emerged in 90s
+*aka:  Hippie Trance* in the Psy group, emerged in 90s

 For what it's worth, the only trance genre that still has some integrity left.
 Goa is just too complicated, too dark, too brooding, and too ominous to ever have popular appeal, and it's doubtful that it ever will....and that's just the way hippies like it.
 Imported from India, duty free, where it is so hot the DJs don't even bother mixing or else their faces melt off (and that's BEFORE you drop acid).
 There are a million and one splinter genres to this too (hard goa, progressive goa, psyfunk, ambient goa, etc...), but I'm only putting down the most prevalent.
 As for the rest, it's terrific stuff, if all the annoying, superficial hindu and buddhist iconography doesn't annoy the hell out of you.
 Goa would be the best genre ever, if it weren't for the fucking hippies.

-## Psychedelic: Psytrance, Psychedelic Goacore
+## Psychedelic: Psychedelic Trance
-*aka:  Psychedelic Trance* in the Psy group, emerged in 90s
+*aka:  Psytrance, Psychedelic Goacore* in the Psy group, emerged in 90s

 The difference between Psychedelic and Goa Trance is really negligible, and if you ask anyone involved they'll readily say that there is no difference, much the same way that junglists will say there is no difference between Jungle and Drum n Bass (even though there is).
 To put it succinctly, Psychedelic Trance removes the hindu/middle-eastern influences and melodies and full-on blasts you with mindfuck music...teleport zappers, star trek tweeps, nintendo twerps, theremin squeels, feedback hums and radio antennae frequency squelches.
 Well...Goa might have all that stuff too.
 Hmmmm.
 Let's say this instead: Goa is more organic, and Psy is more cybernetic.
 But they're both futuristic sci-fi music.
 Okay, fine: they are the same damn thing.
 But there's just so much good music here to only squeeze in one genre.
 And if you think I'm done here, wait until you check out Psytekk.
 It's like HR Giger on acid.

-## Psytekk: Minimal Psytrance, Augh!!!!!!!
+## Psytekk
-*aka:  Psytekk* in the Psy group, emerged in 90s
+*aka:  Minimal Psytrance, Augh!!!!!!!* in the Psy group, emerged in 90s

 Psychedelic Trance isn't total horror.
 In latter years it actually came to be pretty goofy stuff, with the most bizarre samples inserted, like babies crying, people burping and sneezing, and other avant-garde musical interludes.
 The less sensible, however, ventured into this sonic territory, and I have to tell you: this is, bar none, the most evil, depressing, gut-wrenching, "no hope for mankind's impending war against the machines" music in the world.
 Like most genres, best--and also best for your acid trip--in small doses.
 But subject yourself to a whole night of this terror and you'll WANT the madness to leave your head by the morning, and you're damn prepared to end it yourself with your brain firmly smushed into the nearest brick wall.
 I sincerely think this is a secret government torture weapon that accidently escaped to the public.
 No one can be this sadistic, can they?